Hyperuniformity of Maximally Random Jammed Packings of Hyperspheres Across Spatial Dimensions: Introduction

-Herein, we endeavor to more carefully characterize the hyperuniformity of MRJ sphere packings by generating and analyzing large MRJ sphere packings in $d=3,4,5$ with more stringent jamming criteria than Refs. \citenum{Donev_1m, MRJ_HighDim}.
-To generate these packings, we employ a hybrid scheme where we first produce a nearly jammed sphere packing using the LS algorithm, which is used as an initial condition for the Torquato-Jiao (TJ) linear programming jamming algorithm \cite{TJ_Alg}, which is known to reliably produce strictly jammed packings \cite{TJ_binary, TJ_2D,Rattler_Char, MRJ_Static}.
+Herein, we endeavor to more carefully study and characterize the hyperuniformity of MRJ sphere packings by generating and analyzing large MRJ sphere packings in $d=3,4,5$ with more stringent jamming criteria than Refs. [\citenum{Donev_1m, MRJ_HighDim}].
+To generate these packings, we employ a hybrid scheme where we first produce a nearly jammed sphere packing using the LS algorithm, which is used as an initial condition for the Torquato-Jiao (TJ) linear programming (LP) jamming algorithm \cite{TJ_Alg}, which is known to reliably produce strictly jammed packings \cite{TJ_binary, TJ_2D,Rattler_Char, MRJ_Static}.

-To characterize the extent to which the hybrid scheme can bring a packing of $N$ identical hyperspheres to strict jamming in $\mathbb{R}^3,\mathbb{R}^4,\mathbb{R}^5$ and how this relates to ensuring hyperuniformity, we execute the following: \begin{itemize} \item We generate ensembles of 3-dimensional (3D), 4D, and 5D hypersphere packings with different $N$ and show that as $N$ increases, ensuring jamming becomes more difficult, which results in a degradation of the hyperuniformity of the ensemble. \item For a fixed $N$ and $d$, we show that as the jamming packing fraction $\phi_J$ is approached, both the quality of the jammed backbone and degree of hyperuniformity improve. \item In each spatial dimension $d = 3,4,5$, we use these results to determine the largest $N$ that reliably yields strictly jammed packings and characterize their hyperuniformity. \item We use rigorous linear programming jamming tests \cite{MRJ_CritSlow, LPTest_Donev} on 3D MRJ packings with $N = 2500$ to quantify the degree to which these packings are strictly jammed and demonstrate that the hybrid scheme reliably produces strictly jammed packings. \end{itemize}
+To characterize the extent to which the hybrid scheme can bring a packing of $N$ identical hyperspheres to strict jamming in $\mathbb{R}^3,\mathbb{R}^4,\mathbb{R}^5$ and how this relates to ensuring hyperuniformity, we execute the following steps: \begin{enumerate} \item We generate ensembles of 3D, 4D, and 5D hypersphere packings with different $N$ and show that as $N$ increases, ensuring jamming becomes more difficult, which results in a degradation of the hyperuniformity of the ensemble. \item For a fixed $N$ and $d$, we show that as the jamming packing fraction $\phi_J$ is approached, both the quality of the jammed backbone and degree of hyperuniformity improve. \item In each spatial dimension $d = 3,4,5$, we use these results to determine the largest $N$ that reliably yields strictly jammed packings and characterize their hyperuniformity. \item We use rigorous LP jamming tests \cite{MRJ_CritSlow, LPTest_Donev} on 3D MRJ packings with $N = 2500$ to quantify the degree to which these packings are strictly jammed and demonstrate that the hybrid scheme reliably produces strictly jammed packings. \end{enumerate}

 Subsequently, we compute $S(k)$ of these large high-quality jammed packings to extract $\alpha$.
 We first directly fit the small-$k$ behavior of $S(k)$ on a logarithmic scale to determine the power-law scaling in the vicinity of the origin.
 The diffusion spreadability, which is a dynamical probe that directly links time-dependant diffusive transport with the microstructure of a two-phase medium \cite{Spread_Origin}, has been used profitably to extract the exponent $\alpha$ from a variety of hyperuniform and nonhyperuniform systems \cite{MRJ_Superballs, Spread_Algo, Spread_Wang, Spread_Origin}.
 Here, we fit the long-time behavior of the \textit{excess spreadability} $\mathcal{S}(\infty)-\mathcal{S}(t)$ to a power law of the form $\mathcal{S}(\infty)-\mathcal{S}(t) \sim t^{(d+\alpha)/2}$ to extract $\alpha$ from these packings.